Women's, Gender, and Sexuality Studies

 - Communicate clearly and effectively in written and oral expression.

-Major, Bachelor of Arts (33 hours) - Minor required - Spring 2017 course requirements
+Major, Bachelor of Arts (33 hours) - Minor required - Fall 2017 course requirements

 Woman's Studies Minor (21 hours)